moonchitta/Coatex/README.md

 ## License

 This project is licensed under the GPL v3 License - see the [LICENSE.md](LICENSE.md) file for details

+## Credits

+There many open-source libraries used in this application.
+Without those libraries it wasn't possible to develop this application in a month.
+Moreover some icons have been taken from [flaticon](http://www.flaticon.com/).
+Icons made by [Roundicons](https://www.flaticon.com/authors/roundicons) from [flaticon](http://www.flaticon.com/) are used in this application.

 ## Acknowledgments